lkq1220/paper-note/112-in-situ-real-time-permittivity-estimation-and-soil-moisture-sensing-using-wireless-underground-communications.md

   - Power delay profile (PDP) are measured to get velocity of the wave propagation
   - Relative permittivity in soil is calculated from the difference of transmission and arrival time of the direct component in the soil
   ![](/assets/319-2.jpg)
+- Di-Sense soil moisture sensing
+    - soil permittivity depends on the soil moisture only, soil water content can be determined from soil permittivity

 #### 3. Model validation techniques

 #### 4. Empirical setup
 #### 5. Performance analysis, model validation, and error analysis
 #### 6. Di-Sense applications and future work